rex-zhou/Schemescript/README.md

 # Schemescript
-Schemescript is scheme interpreter for learning SICP
+Schemescript is scheme interpreter for learning SICP.
+Now it is still in working progress, only support `+, - , *, /` operator.